laihuiyuan/knowledge-driven-dialogue/README.md

 Knowledge-driven Dialogue
 =============================

 This is a pytorch implementation of generative-based model for knowledge-driven dialogue.
-The origin version comes from Baidu.com, https://github.com/baidu/knowledge-driven-dialogue
+The original version comes from Baidu.com, https://github.com/baidu/knowledge-driven-dialogue

 ## Requirements